Leonard Cheshire: Humanitarian work

-Christian Faith
+Christian faith

 Cheshire's adoption of the Roman Catholic faith had nothing to do with the bombing of Nagasaki: "Many assumed that it was Nagasaki which emptied him; as Cheshire kept pointing out, however, it was the war as a whole.
 Like Britain herself, he had been fighting or training for fighting since 1939".
 Cheshire had been brought up a Christian in the Church of England, but had lapsed.
 In 1945, in the Vanity Fair club in Mayfair, he joined a conversation about religion.
 "It was absurd," he said, "to imagine that God existed, except as a convenient figure of speech.
 Man had invented God to explain the voice of conscience, but it was doubtful whether right or wrong existed outside the human mind.
 They were words affixed like labels to customs and laws which man had also invented to keep social order."
 To Cheshire's surprise, as he sat back, "pleased with his worldly wisdom," he was roundly rebuked for "talking such rot" by a woman friend who "was one of the last persons on earth he would have credited with" religious convictions.
 This gave him food for thought.

-Whilst he was nursing Arthur Dykes in 1948, the conversation soon turned to religion.
-Arthur was a lapsed Roman Catholic refinding his faith, and it was through their late night discussions that Cheshire decided to convert.
-Dykes died in August 1948 and after completing the arrangements for his funeral, Cheshire idly picked up a book a friend had sent him.
-It was One Lord, One Faith by Vernon Johnson, a former High Anglican clergyman who had converted to Roman Catholicism because, as he put it, "I could not resist the claim of the Catholic Church to be the one true Church founded by Our Lord Jesus Christ to guard and teach the truth ...
-She alone possesses the authority and unity necessary for such a Divine vocation."
+While he was nursing Arthur Dykes in 1948 the conversation turned to religion.
+Dykes was a lapsed Roman Catholic refinding his faith, and it was through their late night discussions that Cheshire decided to convert.
+Dykes died in August 1948 and, after completing the arrangements for his funeral, Cheshire read a book given him by a friend, One Lord, One Faith by Vernon Johnson, a High Anglican clergyman who had converted to Catholicism.
 On Christmas Eve 1948, Cheshire was received into the Catholic Church.